-Occupancy limits will be set for all areas including general lab areas, specialized labs, core facilities, ARC, MARC, tissue culture rooms, radioisotope labs, as well as in the offices, administration and student areas, and these will be shown on signage posted nearby
+Occupancy limits have been set for all areas including general lab areas, specialized labs, core facilities, ARC, MARC, tissue culture rooms, radioisotope labs, as well as in the offices, administration and student areas, and these will be shown on signage posted nearby

-- In phase 1, all confined lab rooms such as tissue culture and core equipment rooms will be limited to a 1 person occupancy, but no time limit.
-These occupancies will be posted by each confined room.
-Floor coordinators to organize equitable booking/use of shared equipment rooms where needed. - Individual lab bays will be restricted to a maximum of 1 person per lab bay.
+- In Phase 2, occupancy limits for tissue culture rooms have increased in most cases.
+These limits are based on the total area of the room, as well as on the effects of BSCs and fume hoods on ventilation.
+Occupancy limits will be posted nearby.
+Refer to - Appendix 2: Phase 2 Occupancy Limits for Tissue Culture Rooms at the BCCRI. - Phase 2 occupancy limits for Equipment Corridors have also increased.
+Refer to Appendix 3: Occupancy Limits in Equipment Corridors.
+There are no occupancy time limits for these areas.
+These occupancies will be posted by each equipment corridor.
+Floor coordinators to organize equitable booking/use of shared equipment rooms where needed. - Individual lab bays have been restricted to 2 people, EXCEPTIONALLY 3 per bay PROVIDED 2 m physical distancing is maintained.
 This restriction will only be posted at the lab entrances on each floor. - Consider flow of personnel within specific lab bays while performing certain procedures to avoid excessive traffic and congestion. - For instance, relocate movable equipment and/or reconfigure certain stations to avoid congestion, and help with distancing. - lab managers or head technicians and core facility managers should set-up an online booking system to use specialized and/or highly used equipment, access facilities and services to avoid choke points.